asagarx/k8s-aws-target-group-controller/README.md

 The controller will create the target group in AWS and the mutation webhook will add default labels.

+For a complete reference of all available annotations and their usage, please see [annotations.md](annotations.md).

 ### End-to-End Examples

 Here's a complete walkthrough of setting up and using the AWS Target Group Controller: